mbierman/firewalla-tailscale-docker/README.md

 This project provides a set of bash scripts to easily install and uninstall Tailscale as a Docker container on your Firewalla device.
 This allows your Firewalla to act as a subnet router and/or exit node for your Tailscale network, enabling secure access to your local network from anywhere.

+Firewalla comes with VPN Server.
+Why do I need tailscale?

+Firealla does have both
+* *VPN Server* allows you to access devices on your Firewalla-network when you are away.
+* *VPN Client* allows your Firealla to connect to another VPN server so your devices don't have to.
+Want to run your Apple TV through a VPN? just assign it to the VPN client.

+So _why tailscale_?
+Firealla VPN Server requires a public IP.
+Many ISPs are no longer giving public IPs (at least not IPv4 IPs).

 ## ✨ Features

 *   **Interactive Installation:** A guided setup process that makes configuration easy.